Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 | AMELX | 8.00e-02          |
 | AMBN  | 9.55e-02          |

-I checked the closest Bonferroni hits from the candidates genes in a window of 500k, 1M and 2M.
+I checked the closest Bonferroni hits from the candidates genes in a window of 500k, 1M and 2M [SEE 12.ter_Annotate_nearby_Bonferroni_hits.sh].
 For the 500kb window, despite the non-significant association with tusk morphology, a suggestif signal is observed near to ENAM/AMBN/AMTN cluster.
 This signal remains stronger than the majority of the genomic background below Bonferroni threshold and than genes located in the region containing enamel or teeth genes.

 IL FAUT RAJOUTER LE NOM DES GENES DANS CES POSITIONS ET LEUR FONCTIONS, PAREIL POUR LNCRNA POUR AMELX